ninajika/re-cerminbot/README.md

 - `DOWNLOAD_DIR`: The path to the local folder where the downloads should be downloaded to
 - `DOWNLOAD_STATUS_UPDATE_INTERVAL`: A short interval of time in seconds after which the Mirror progress/status message is updated.
 (I recommend to keep it to `5` seconds at least)
 - `AUTO_DELETE_MESSAGE_DURATION`: Interval of time (in seconds), after which the bot deletes it's message (and command message) which is expected to be viewed instantly. (**NOTE**: Set to `-1` to never automatically delete messages)
+- `BASE_URL_OF_BOT`: (Required for Heroku to avoid sleep/idling) Valid BASE URL of app where the bot is deployed.
+Format of URL should be `http://myip` (where `myip` is the IP/Domain of your bot) or if you have chosen other port than `80` then fill in this format `http://myip:port`, for Heroku fill `https://yourappname.herokuapp.com` (**NOTE**: Do not put slash at the end), still got idling?
+You can use http://cron-job.org to ping your Heroku app.
 ### Optional Field
 - `ACCOUNTS_ZIP_URL`: Only if you want to load your Service Account externally from an Index Link.
 Archive the accounts folder to a zip file.
 Fill this with the direct link of that file.
 - `TOKEN_PICKLE_URL`: Only if you want to load your **token.pickle** externally from an Index Link.
 Fill this with the direct link of that file.